khaninger/autodiff_dynamic_systems/README.md

 Doing the naive solve (vectorize the equation then linear solve) works, but isn't stable for poorly-conditioned systems.
 The Bartels-Stewart algorithm is a bit more robust, we use the one interfaced by Scipy for ease of install.

-*Stability:* Routh Tables can be calculated algorithmically -- recall that the system is stable if there's no sign changes in the first column.
+*Stability* is currently via Routh Tables which can be calculated algorithmically and are differentiable -- recall that the system is stable if there's no sign changes in the first column.
 Denote the elements in this first column ri, we can add the constraint r0ri > 0 to our optimization problem.

 *Passivity* can be enforced by separating the real/imaginary components of a transfer function (multiply by complex conjugate so denominator is real, then split even/odd powers of numerator).
 The constraint Re{G}>0 can then be added to the optimization problem.